jamesocoder/myProjects/docker/vite_ts/README.md

 Vite doesn't seem to play well with Docker containers.
 It can build just fine from within a container, but using any other command results in an error because Vite is restricted from accessing the vite.config.ts file.

-This means we can't use `vite` for Hot Module Replacement when trying to develop with a container; we'd have to look into using Docker compose's watch feature instead.
+This means we can't use `vite` for Hot Module Replacement (HMR) when trying to develop with a container; we'd have to look into using Docker compose's watch feature instead.

 We also can't use `vite preview` to serve built projects either.
 We have to rely on [http-server](https://github.com/http-party/http-server) instead.

 ## Branch Goals

-- Add compose watch demonstration to the project
+- Add compose watch demonstration
-- Add secrets file access from the container demonostration to the project
+- Add secrets file access from the container

+## How to run

+1. Install Docker
+2. Clone repo and open its directory up in a terminal
+3. Use `docker compose --profile prod up -d`
+4. Navigate to `localhost:8080` in a browser to see the page served by the container
+5. In the browser's developer console, you'll see an Object output showing what environment variables Vite has injected into the app
+6. Stop and clean out the project's files with `docker compose --profile prod down --rmi all`

+## Troubles with Vite and next steps

+`yarn dev` still does not work in our chosen linux container.

+I've solved the issue of Vite not having enough permissions to launch itself in the container by changing the file permissions of it and all of its dependencies.
+(See the [Dockerfile](./Dockerfile)'s first `COPY` and `RUN` statements in its `dev-stage`).

+Now, the issue is Vite is not serving up anything.
+Docker compose's `watch` function is working for `--profile vite-dev`, syncing source file changes to the container, but Vite's HMR is not working and serving.

+A working `compose watch` demonstration was created during the development of this commit, but it involved the entire Dockerfile build -- not just the `dev-stage`.
+Compose watch was capable of syncing source file changes and triggering a rebuild of the project for the server stage to serve.
+While functional, this was missing the point of having Vite in the first place: quick HMR without needing to rebuild the entire project after every change.

+Docker's demo getting-started-todo-app uses the bulkier `node:20` image as its base.
+It might be worth trying Vite with this image instead.  `node:alpine` might be missing some key linux component or have some setting configured wrong.

+## Selectively running services from a Docker compose.yaml file

+Individual services can be run with a `docker compose <service-name>` command.

+This project demonstrates how to define "profile" tags to operate a select group of services according to the given profile.

 ## Understanding how environment variables are injected